Dental Implants with Diabetes — Downey, CA

 The A1C number, and what we ask of your physician.

 Under 7.5: green light.
+At this level a controlled diabetic heals almost like a non-smoker.
 We proceed with the standard diabetic protocol — UV activation, PRP, 12–14 week integration, follow-up every 2–3 weeks for the first three months.
 About 73% of our diabetic patients fall in this band.

 7.5 to 8.5: we proceed with caution.
 Longer integration window (14–16 weeks), more aggressive antibiotic coverage, follow-up weekly for the first month.
 We have a frank conversation about the elevated risk and document it in your consent.
 Roughly 16% of our diabetic patients are in this band.